-In the first lines of ‘Walking in Winter’ the sky is portrayed as hard, cold and slick and the trees are relayed to reader as “stiff” as if “burnt nerves.”
-With these descriptions, Plath intended convey a space that is devoid of feeling— it has all been burnt off.
+In the first lines of ‘Walking in Winter’ the sky is portrayed as hard, cold and slick and the trees are relayed to the reader as “stiff” as if “burnt nerves.”
+With these descriptions, Plath intended to convey a space that is devoid of feeling— it has all been burnt off.
 The “nerves” which are responsible for feeling within the human body, are destroyed.
-In the fourth line she takes the reader into her dreams and speaks about “destruction, annihilations”.
+In the fourth line, she takes the reader into her dreams and speaks about “destruction, annihilations”.

-It soon becomes clear that the speaker and a companion are taking a car trip to a resort, but the places they pass are dark, poisoned and speak of death.
+It soon becomes clear that the speaker and a companion are taking a car trip to a resort, but the places they pass are dark, poisoned, and speak of death.